dorostanian/sushi/README.md

 Normally `input` is the previous block's `output` and `params` are configurations applied to make actions flexible and configurable.

+if you need the flow engine to return the output of current action without continuing execution of rest of the flow automatically you can put `returnAfter = true`.
+This tells the engine to hold the output of this block after execution and `id` of it to keep tracks of the flow. **This is mostly useful when you are expecting a user interaction e.g. Rest API.**

 ## `Branch` block
 This block is desgined intentionally simple to make it easy for controling the flow of your work.
 ```toml